Bad Bunny

-Benito Antonio Martínez Ocasio (/es-419/; born March 10, 1994), known professionally as Bad Bunny (/es-419/), is a Puerto Rican rapper, singer, and record producer.
-Dubbed the "King of Latin Trap", Bad Bunny is credited with helping Spanish-language rap music achieve mainstream popularity in the worldwide market.
-He is considered one of the best Latin rappers of all time.
+Benito Antonio Martínez Ocasio (/es-419/; born March 10, 1994), known professionally as Bad Bunny, is a Puerto Rican rapper, singer, and record producer.
+Dubbed the "King of Latin Trap", he is widely credited with helping Spanish-language rap reach mainstream global popularity and is considered one of the greatest Latino rappers of all time.
+Music critics have also noted Bad Bunny's role in broadening the international appeal of Latin urban music by incorporating elements of salsa, rock, and other Latin genres into his recordings.

-Born in Bayamón and raised in Vega Baja, Puerto Rico, Bad Bunny rose to prominence in 2016 with his song "Soy Peor", which led to a recording contract with Hear This Music.
-He continued gaining traction with songs such as his feature on Cardi B's Billboard Hot 100 number-one single "I Like It" alongside J Balvin and his top-ten single "Mía" (featuring Drake).
-Bad Bunny's debut studio album, X 100pre (2018), peaked at number 11 on the US Billboard 200, while his collaborative album with J Balvin, Oasis (2019), reached number nine.
-His second solo album, YHLQMDLG (2020), became the highest-charting all-Spanish album to appear on the Billboard 200 at the time at number two, and was followed by the compilation album Las que no iban a salir (2020).
+Bad Bunny rose to prominence in 2016 with his song "Diles", which led to a recording contract with Hear This Music.
+In 2019, he was selected for the Forbes 30 under 30 list as an honoree in the Music category.
+He continued gaining global recognition with songs such as the US Billboard Hot 100 number-one single "I Like It" (with Cardi B and J Balvin) and the top-five single "Mía" (featuring Drake).
+Bad Bunny's debut studio album, X 100pre (2018), was ranked among the Rolling Stones 500 Greatest Albums of All Time.
+His second solo album, YHLQMDLG (2020), became Spotify's most-streamed album of the year worldwide, with its 11 tracks charting simultaneously on the Billboard Hot 100.